STATEMENT BY SEAN M. O'BRIEN ON KROGER-ALBERTSONS MERGER

 WASHINGTON, Oct.
 14, 2022 /PRNewswire/ -- The following is a statement from Teamsters General President Sean M. O'Brien regarding the proposed merger between Kroger and Albertsons:

 "Teamster warehouse jobs in the grocery industry are some of the best jobs in the country, and our members take great pride in what they do.
-The proposed merger between will have serious implications for the more than 18,000 Teamsters employed at both companies and is another example of why real antitrust reform is needed.
+The proposed merger between Kroger and Albertsons will have serious implications for the more than 18,000 Teamsters employed at both companies and is another example of why real antitrust reform is needed.

 "Historically, mergers of this magnitude have a negative impact on workers and the public.
 Less competition almost always means higher prices and fewer choices.